syegulalp/pydeploy/readme.md

 ## `omit_files`

 `omit_files` is a list of `glob` patterns, starting from the root of the distribution directory.
 Files that match these patterns are removed from the distribution right before the .zip-archiving process.
 You can use this to remove things like build artfacts or other unwanted files from your shipped package.
+You can also use this to remove files from the runtime directory that aren't used in your program.
+E.g., if you don't use `sqlite3` in your distribution, you can use `*sqlite*` to omit its files.

+## `omit_from_stdlib`

+`omit_from_stdlib` is a list of `glob` patterns, starting from the root of the standard library `.zip` file.
+Files that match these patterns are removed from the standard library right before the .zip-archiving process.
+You can use this to remove standard library packages that aren't needed by your program, and do it more selectively than by using the `-s` switch.

 # Tips